 Alright, enough with the asides.
 Let’s get to the practical stuff.

-If you’ve been reading this and are realizing you really shouldn’t be spending your time running a Discovery Audit, then shoot us an email and we’ll chat about handling that for you.
+If you’ve been reading this and are realizing you really shouldn’t be spending your time running a Discovery Audit, or you simply don’t have the time internally, then shoot us an email and we’ll chat about handling that for you.

-When we’re running a Discovery Audit on an existing website or app to help inform its future redesign, there are a consistent set of categories or criteria we can look to audit – and within these categories, general items to review and specific-to-the-project items to review (which need to be generated).
-Holistically, these audit categories and the items within them comprise a great starting audit for your existing digital product.
+When we’re running a Discovery Audit on an existing product to help inform its future redesign, there are a consistent set of categories or criteria we can look to audit – and within these categories, general items and specific-to-the-project items (which need to be generated) to review.
+Holistically, these audit categories and the items within them comprise a great starting point for your existing digital product audit.

-As mentioned, there are some staple items to review in each of these categories, but it’s important to note that many of the items that should be audited will be unique to project itself.
-For example, not every mobile application has the same KPIs.
-Not every website has the same goals.
-And not every web application has the same user stories.
+As mentioned, there are some staple items to review in each of these categories, but it’s important to note that many of the items that should be audited will be unique to the project itself.
+For example, not every mobile app has the same KPIs.
+Not every application has the same goals.
+And not every product is serving the same users, so they won’t have the same user stories.

 Now that you know generally what to audit, and you have the tool in your inbox, let’s talk about how to execute an audit.